AWS Glossary

 Orchestration

-- Pre-configured account structure (master, shared services, workload accounts)
+- Pre-configured account structure (management, shared services, workload accounts)

 - CloudFormation-based landing zone setup